bug400/pyilper/README.md

 -----------
 HP-IL (Hewlett Packard Interface Loop) is a serial interconnection bus introduced by Hewlett-Packard in the early 1980s.
-It enabled the communication between peripheral devices such as printers, floppy disk drives etc. with programmable calculators such as the HP-41C, HP71B and HP-75C/D.
+It enabled the communication between peripheral devices such as printers, floppy disk drives, etc. with programmable calculators such as the HP-41C, HP71B, and HP-75C/D.

 The connection to PCs was realized by either a generic ISA bus card or a serial interface controller.
 As these devices are not available anymore,